SUMMER FUND FOR CLASSIFIED SCHOOL EMPLOYEES

 Think of the Summer Fund as an employer-matched 401k retirement account where you voluntarily contribute to.

 Your contributions to the fund will be matched by the state.
-Participating employees will be notified June 1, 2019 as to how much they will receive from the state.
+Participating employees will be notified by June 1 of each year as to how much they will receive from the state.

-The state has budgeted $50 million dollars.
+Governor Jerry Brown budgeted $50 million dollars for the 2019-20 summer break when he initially approved the program.
+Governor Gavin Newsom added $36 million to this amount.
 If and when the fund is exhausted, we can ask the legislature for additional funding.

 The school district or county office of education must share with the CDE their intention to participate in the Summer Fund, the number of classified employees participating, and an estimation of the total amount of funds to be withheld from those employees paychecks.